 The City of Kenmore, Washington is located at the northern tip of beautiful Lake Washington in King County.
 Kenmore features spectacular local and state parks, a regional 18-mile paved trail, beautiful neighborhoods, award-winning businesses, and a highly-recognized school district.
 In 2009, Kenmore was ranked #1 by Seattle Magazine for "Best Metropolitan Neighborhoods to Live" and named by Family Circle Magazine as "One of the 10 Best Towns for Families."

-On July 8, City Council unanimously approved a Purchase and Sale Agreement to sell the 4.75 acre upper portion of the Kenmore Village property to MainStreet Property Group LLC.
-Find out details.
+The City Council unanimously approved a purchase and sale agreement at their Nov.
+3 meeting that could result in the sale of the Kenmore Village commercial property to MainStreet Property Group LLC.
+Read more

 The Kenmore City Council invites you to have Coffee with Council on the 1st Monday at 7:30 a.m. and the 3rd Saturday at 8:00 a.m. of each month at Espresso Works, 6734 NE 181st Street.
 Citizens are encouraged to attend these informal sessions to ask questions, discuss issues and offer suggestions on any topic of interest.